 Sara Adams, Provisional Psychologist

-Sara has completed a Bachelor of Social Science (Psychology) (Honours) and is currently completing a Master’s Degree in Counselling at Monash University.
+Sara has completed a Bachelor of Social Science (Psychology) (Honours) and has completed a Master’s Degree in Counselling at Monash University.
 Sara is an Associate Member of the Australian Psychological Society (APS).

 Sara is experienced in providing assessments and treatment for children, adolescents, adults, couples and families.
 Sara also has several years of experience in working with adult survivors of child sexual abuse and prior to that, she worked in child protection for a period of six years, during which time she worked with families with complex needs and emotional difficulties.

-Sara is experienced in working with work-related issues, depression, anxiety, social phobia, complex childhood trauma, self-esteem issues, family relationship issues, attachment and family of origin issues, behavioural issues and eating disorders.
-Sara’s work is eclectic and she is trained and skilled in using various treatment approaches and therapies including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Dialectical Behaviour Therapy, Mindfulness, Narrative Therapy and Solution-Focused Therapy.
-She also uses the Gottman Institute research-based approach to strengthening relationships.
+Sara is experienced in working with work-related issues, depression, anxiety, social phobia, complex childhood trauma, self-esteem issues, family relationship issues, attachment and family of origin issues and behavioural issues.
+Sara’s work is eclectic and she is trained and skilled in using various treatment approaches and therapies including Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Dialectical Behaviour Therapy, Mindfulness, EMDR, Schema Therapy and Solution-Focused Therapy.
+She also has experience in assisting with relationship issues to strengthening relationships.

 Sara has a special interest in working with couples and families and helping clients find a way of living a more rewarding and meaningful life.
 Through living in different countries, Sara has an understanding of the issues relating to adjustment and has an interest in helping others in this area.